-30. The Company's approach to confidentiality in this submission is generally as follows: The CAPEX of the entire Updated Plan is placed on the public record, but the capital intensity ratio and the expected revenue targets that the CAPEX is based on, along with the breakdown of capital expenditures in any individual year, is provided to the Commission in confidence.
+30. The Company's approach to confidentiality in this submission is generally as follows: The CAPEX of the entire Updated Plan is placed on the public record, but the breakdown of capital expenditures in any individual year is provided to the Commission in confidence.
 The names of communities receiving upgrades of various services (e.g., wireless, internet or ECF) is placed on the public record, but the plan for any specific community, including the date upon which it will be upgraded, is provided in confidence to the Commission.

-31. Certain information contained in the Plan and attachments is filed in confidence with the Commission pursuant to section 39 of the Telecommunications Act and the directions provided by the Commission in the Appendix to Broadcasting and Telecom Information Bulletin CRTC 2010-61, Procedures for filing confidential information and requesting its disclosure in Commission proceedings, 23 December 2010, as amended in Telecom Information Bulletin

-CRTC 2010-961-1, 26 October 2012 (collectively, Bulletin 2010-961) for the reasons stated therein.
+31. Certain information contained in the Modernization Plan and Attachments is filed in confidence with the Commission pursuant to section 39 of the Telecommunications Act and the directions provided by the Commission in the Appendix to Broadcasting and Telecom Information Bulletin CRTC 2010-961, Procedures for filing confidential information and requesting its disclosure in Commission proceedings, 23 December 2010, as amended in Telecom Information Bulletin CRTC 2010-961-1, 26 October 2012 (collectively, Bulletin 2010-961) for the reasons stated therein.
 Abridged versions of the documents are provided for the public record.